jdferreira/sleepyjson/README.md

-# lazyjson
+# `sleepyjson`

 In some situations, particularly in big data scenarios, it is necessary to extract information from a JSON file without needing to read the full content into memory.
 For an example, see the "Example" section below.

-`lazyjson` provides a mechanism to deal with this scenario, where the JSON file is only parsed until the necessary information is found, and only that data is kept in memory.
+`sleepyjson` provides a mechanism to deal with this scenario, where the JSON file is only parsed until the necessary information is found, and only that data is kept in memory.

 Although the package provides ways to handle random access to the contents of the file, random access runs in linear time on the size of the file.
 In fact, the whole idea of the package is to support memory-lightweight **sequential processing** of the JSON file.